top of page

 UTILITY / GRID SUPPLIED RENEWABLE POWER

 In the Bay Area, residents are lucky to be able to choose 100% renewable-generated electricity (i.e. solar, wind, geothermal, and hydroelectric sources).
-Renewable power is procured by various non-profit local agencies, and their power is delivered over PG&E lines (and PG&E handles the billing).
+Renewable power is procured by various non-profit local agencies, and their power is delivered over PG&E lines (Note: PG&E handles the billing, because part of the bill reflects use of their grid to deliver the power).
 Renewable electricity costs about the same as PG&E's power (which is a mix of "conventional" and renewable sources).
 For example, this MCE webpage compares costs of their electricity offerings to those of PG&E: https://www.mcecleanenergy.org/rates/ If you live in Contra Costa, Marin, Sonoma or Solano Counties, your renewable power supplier is MCE https://www.mcecleanenergy.org/ .
 If you live in another Bay Area county, find a Bay Area renewable power provider at Bay Area Sunshares' website, at https://www.bayareasunshares.org/opt-up-to-100-renewables .

 SOLAR ELECTRICITY GENERATION AT HOME

-Solar power generation at home has become so mainstream that the current California building energy code requires solar electric panels for most new low-rise residential buildings.
+Solar power generation at home has become so mainstream that the current California building energy code requires solar electric panels for most new low-rise single-family and multi-family buildings.

 There are government incentive programs to help with the cost of installing solar electric systems.
-For example, see https://www.energy.gov/eere/solar/homeowners-guide-federal-tax-credit-solar-photovoltaics .
+For example, see https://www.energy.gov/eere/solar/homeowners-guide-federal-tax-credit-solar-photovoltaics and https://www.irs.gov/credits-deductions/residential-clean-energy-credit

 While solar systems are usually owned by the property owner, another option is where the solar installer also owns the panels; in this case, the solar installer/owner sells the power to the building owner at a set price.